 Requesting use of our repeaters for special events

-(Repeater status chart last updated: 24 September 2025)
+(Repeater status last updated: 21 May 2026)

 Repeater notes

 444.425 Repeater is also a GE Mastr II, output power about 50 watts.
+The club has now has a Motorola Quantar in testing and site configuration.
+We anticipate the Quantar will replace the Mastr II some time this summer.

 NoBARC EchoLink connection